YMCA Healthy Living Programs

 The cost of Chronic Disease accounts for 95% of our nation's healthcare costs.
 In fact, one in two older adults has two or more health conditions.
-Take a look at more information regarding the impact of Chronic Disease and how the YMCA of Metropolitan Chattanooga is making strides to combat and prevent these conditions.

 Please contact 1-800-237-4942 to determine insurance provider eligibility.
 If you are not covered by insurance these programs are still available to you.

 If you are interested in participating in these programs, please contact Megan Vermeer (423) 877-3517, Diabetes Prevention Program Coordinator.